top of page

 Free-Range: Can be used on any poultry or meat product.
 To obtain USDA's Labeling Program and Delivery Division's approval for labels claiming "free-range" producers must provide a description of housing conditions that show there is free access to the out-of-doors for 51% of the animal's life.
 This term is not a certification with independent oversight and verification of practices.
 As a result, farm conditions vary widely across producers.

 Grain-Finished: Cattle spend part of their lives eating grass and forage in pastures and then are transitioned to a grain-based diet for several months to finish growing.
-Finishing on a grain-based diet may happen on-farm or in a feedyard.
+Finishing on a grain-based diet may happen on-farm or in a feed yard.
 Generally, it takes longer to finish cattle on grass than on grain.

 Grass-Fed: The diet of grass-fed animals consists entirely of freshly grazed pasture during the growing season and stored grasses (hay or grass silage) during the winter months or drought conditions.
 Grass feeding is used with cattle, sheep, goats, and bison.